 Writing The Operating Agreement Yourself v.
 Hiring a Service

 You have three options so far as drafting an operating agreement is concerned.
 Firstly you may draft it yourself in consultation with the other stakeholders of the LLC.
 Or, you may purchase a readily available template online and modify it to suit your business.

 If you do not feel comfortable handling the drafting of an operating agreement, you may hire an attorney.
 Make sure you approach an attorney who is an expert in State laws.
 Additionally, most commercial registered agent services also provide drafting services.

 You may choose from any of the above options based on your budget and personal preference.

 Limits of Operating Agreement

-You cannot include something prohibited by the laws of Vermont.
-To know about the provisions which cannot be waived as per the State law, you can read Section 4003 of Sub Chapter 001, Chapter 25 of the Vermont Statues.
+The basic idea is that you cannot enforce that which is not allowed under the law through an operating agreement.
+To know about the provisions which cannot be included in your operating agreement, you can read Section 4003 of Sub Chapter 001, Chapter 25 of the Vermont Statues.